-Death Valley National Park is the hottest, driest, lowest spot in North America.
-The 134 degrees recorded on July 10,1913 is the highest temperature recorded on the planet.
-The park is also the largest national park outside of Alaska with 91% of the park designated as Wilderness.
-Though broken up by paved and dirt roads into at least 40 smaller wilderness sections it is the the largest named Wilderness area in the lower 48 states.
+Death Valley National Park is the lowest and possibly hottest and driest spot in North America.
+The 134 degrees recorded on July 10, 1913 is the highest temperature recorded on the planet.
+The park is also the largest national park outside of Alaska with 91% designated as Wilderness.
+Though broken up by paved and dirt roads into at least 40 smaller wilderness sections it is the largest named Wilderness area in the lower 48 states.
 The wilderness contains acreage in both California and Nevada.
 Annual rainfall measures slightly less than two inches, and for six months each year, heat sears the valley floor, with July temperatures averaging 116 degrees Fahrenheit.
 During the other six months, the climate is very hospitable and considered the best time to visit.

-Yet there is far more to the park than dry heat.
+Yet there is far more to this Wilderness than dry heat.
 Once you've adjusted your mental palette to the area's harsh, subtle beauty, wonders abound.
 Telescope Peak rises to 11,049 feet, higher than any other point in the park, and, with much of the Panamint Range, stands white under winter snow.
 (In fact, the climb up to Telescope Peak, where temperatures are cooler, is one of the few hikes considered reasonable in the heat of summer.)
-Contrast this with nearby Badwater, 15 or so miles to the east as the crow flies, where the earth lies almost 300 feet below sea level, the lowest terrestrial point in the North America.
+Contrast this with nearby Badwater, 15 or so miles to the east as the crow flies, where the earth lies almost 300 feet below sea level, the lowest terrestrial point in North America.
 Vast fields of sand dunes shimmer in the sun, and rock outcroppings are carved into shapes of staggering beauty, especially striking at dawn and dusk.
 Colorful cliffs stand above endless flats of creosote bush.
+Still more contrast is provided by areas like the Bowling Alley, a long, narrow strip, added in 2019, that includes a desert spring important for wildlife.
 More than 1000 species of plants have been identified within the park, and nights come alive to the scurrying of small mammals.
 Coyotes, gray and kit foxes, bobcats, jackrabbits, and desert tortoises thrive here, as do a plethora of bats, birds, lizards, and snakes.
 Desert bighorn sheep live in the canyons and lower mountains while mule deer live in the high Panamints, where you can sometimes tramp through a dry forest of piñon, juniper, mountain mahogany, and a few bristlecone pines.
 Wildflowers bloom in spectacular variety when enough rain falls during the winter and spring.
 Ubehebe Crater opens 2,400 feet in diameter, marking where a "maar" volcano erupted less than 500 years ago.